 Your weight fluctuates throughout the day, and this is normal.
 Don’t weigh yourself daily.
 If you want accurate results on your weight loss progress, take photos of day one, and do a follow-up comparison photo after 2-4 weeks.

-Measure your bust, waist, hips, arms, thighs and legs on day 1, and track your progress every four weeks.
+Measure your bust, waist, hips, arms, thighs, and legs on day 1, and track your progress every four weeks.
 As long as you are eating right, you will be amazed at how much difference an inch makes- again the scale won’t show you this transformation.

 8. Keep track of what you eat

+One of the easiest healthy habits to start is to keep track of what you eat.
 These days it’s so much easier to keep track of how much or little you eat.
 Making lifestyle changes such as eating healthy and controlling portions requires some form of guidance.

 If you are confused about portion sizes or how many calories are in your meal, best to make use of meal tracking apps like MyFitnessPal

-If you prefer pen and paper, there plenty of fitness journal options out there, or you can simply stick to a plain notebook.
+If you prefer pen and paper, there are plenty of fitness journal options out there, or you can simply stick to a plain notebook.
 Either way, you will still be keeping tabs on what is passing your lips and not work on assumption.